segrelab/comets-manual/docs/python-module/getting_started.md

 # The `layout` class
-The layout class describes the characteristics of the environment, i.e. the "world".
-Empty layouts can be created if the class is instantiated without arguments as `my_layout = c.layout()` but the preferred way to instantiate a layout is either providing a `model` (or several of them), or a [Comets layout file]().
+The layout class describes the characteristics of the environment, i.e. the "world", including which species (models) are in it.
+It can be instantiated in three ways:

+ * If instantiated without arguments (as `my_layout = c.layout()`), an empty layout is created with all necessary fields that have to be populated.
+ * If a layout is instantiated passing a `model` (or several models), it will generate a layout with all metabolites those models can exchange with the environment at zero concentration, plus metals and ions at unlimited concentration (default -1000).
+ * Finally, it can also be instantiated by passing teh path to a [Comets layout file]().
 If fed `models`, it will create layouts with all media components those models are able to exchange with the environment, and default values for everything else.

-To examine the different parts of a Comets `layout`, let's first create one from the standard *E. coli* model bundled with Comets.
+To examine the different parts of a Comets `layout`, let\'s first create one from the standard *E. coli* model bundled with Comets.

 ```python
 my_layout = c.layout('ecoli_model')
 ```

 Firstly, the layout stores information about the species (`ec_layout.models`) and spatial structure (`ec_layout.grid`) in the environment.
 In this case, the model is only the *E. coli* one and the grid is the default one, only one cell.

-TODO: add models to layout.

 The layout stores also information about the **media** as a pandas dataframe:
 ```python